0xmetaschool/lang-learn-gpt/README.md

 ## FAQ

-**Q: Do I need an OpenAI API key to use LearnLanguageGPT?**
+**Q: Do I need an OpenAI API key to use LangLearnGPT?**
 A: Yes, you will need an OpenAI API key to enable AI-powered features like personalized lesson generation and speech feedback.
 You can sign up for an API key on the OpenAI website.

-**Q: What languages does LearnLanguageGPT support?**
+**Q: What languages does LangLearnGPT support?**
-A: Currently, LearnLanguageGPT supports all the languages that OpenAI's GPT-4 model supports.
+A: Currently, LangLearnGPT supports all the languages that OpenAI's GPT-4 model supports.

 **Q: Is my data secure?**
 A: Yes, we take data security and privacy very seriously.
 All user data is encrypted and stored securely, and we never share your personal information with third parties.